hazarjast/5g_rpi4_build/README.md

 ### Add Custom Firewall Rules
 It will be necessary to add custom firewall rules ('Network > Firewall > Custom Rules') if you are using a SIM provisioned to a plan that differntiates on-device data from hotspot data, else you will exhaust the hotspot bucket and be left with greatly throttled speeds in some cases:

-`# IPv4 TTL mod
-iptables -w -t mangle -C POSTROUTING -o wwan0 -j TTL --ttl-set 65 > /dev/null 2>&1 || \
+`iptables -w -t mangle -C POSTROUTING -o wwan0 -j TTL --ttl-set 65 > /dev/null 2>&1 || \'
-iptables -w -t mangle -I POSTROUTING 1 -o wwan0 -j TTL --ttl-set 65
+'iptables -w -t mangle -I POSTROUTING 1 -o wwan0 -j TTL --ttl-set 65'

-# IPv6 TTL mod (prevents leaks not covered by IPv4 rules)
-ip6tables -w -t mangle -C POSTROUTING -o wwan0 -j HL --hl-set 65 > /dev/null 2>&1 || \
+`ip6tables -w -t mangle -C POSTROUTING -o wwan0 -j HL --hl-set 65 > /dev/null 2>&1 || \`
-ip6tables -w -t mangle -I POSTROUTING 1 -o wwan0 -j HL --hl-set 65
+`ip6tables -w -t mangle -I POSTROUTING 1 -o wwan0 -j HL --hl-set 65`
 `

 <img src="https://github.com/hazarjast/5g_rpi4_build/blob/main/assets/2022-01-15_12h16_28.png" />

 If you modem device is not 'wwan0' updated it accordingly in the rules.

 ## Historical Background
 ### Let's start at the beginning...